 Do you accept CLEP credit?

-For the 2013-2014 academic year, we are happy to accept qualifying CLEP credit.
+Yes, for the 2016-2017 academic year, we are happy to accept qualifying CLEP credit.
 Please see the Samford University catalog for specific information on the CLEP program.

 Does my work experience count for credit towards my degree?